Poem of Quotes - Poetry, Quotations, and Relationships

-Articles > Poetry Articles > How to Write a Sonnet
+Articles > Poetry > How to Write a Sonnet

 How to Write a Sonnet

-The sonnet is one of the most popular poetry forms around the world.
-It is centuries old and yet still has poets by the hearts just the same today as it did when the genre started.
+The sonnet is one of the most popular poetry forms around the world and is considered a sub-genre of the lyric.
+It is centuries old and yet still has poets by their hearts and minds just the same today as it did when the genre was first invented.

 Steps to Write a Sonnet

-1. Select a subject for your sonnet.
-Themes usually focus on love or philosophy, but modern sonnets cover almost any topic.
+1. Select a subject for your writing.
+Themes of sonnets usually focus on love or philosophy, but modern sonnets cover almost any topic.
+Be sure to choose a theme which you can easily identify with and know a lot about.

-3. The first section will contain three quatrains--three stanzas of four lines each.
+3. Shakespearean: The first section will contain three quatrains--three stanzas of four lines each.
+Italian: The first section contains only one stanza consisting of eight lines.

-5. The last section should consist of a couple--two rhyming lines of poetry.
+5. For a Shakespearean Sonnet: The last section should consist of a couplet--two rhyming lines of poetry.
 The couplet should use a g-g rhyme scheme, where the last words of the two lines rhyme with each other.
+This is true only if you are wishing to write a Shakespearean Sonnet.
+For an Italian sonnet, use the rhyme scheme c-d-e-c-d-e or c-d-c-d-c-d.

 Tips to write a sonnet